 Beehive is focusing on helping developers build, power and scale IATI-data-driven applications.
 IATI is a an open data sharing framework used by the humanitarian community

-Beehive members are setting up an enterprise-grade Humanitarian Exchange Server to give developers a reliable way to plug into IATI and power sophisticated applications
+Beehive members are setting up an enterprise-grade Humanitarian Exchange Server to give developers a reliable way to plug into IATI to power sophisticated blockchain and other applications

-Humanitarian AI is another Beehive project developing datasets to train artificial intelligent applications how to process information openly published by humanitarian actors
+Humanitarian AI is a Beehive project developing datasets and algorithms needed to train and enable artificial intelligent applications to process IATI data published by aid organizations

 MetaDesign, ESRI, Salesforce, Twilio, Atlassian, Database Labs, Wagon, Postico, Skillgravity, Mightybell, Aha, Launcht, Zendesk, Breezy, VolunteerMatch, OnGood, Humanitarian ID, Veridu, Empowerment WORKS, Tableau, Datameer, Feedly and more companies

-Visit Volunteer Match to learn more about the Beehive's technical needs.
+Visit Volunteer Match to learn more about Beehive's technical needs.